Big League Dreams past one year mark

 Something for Everyone at Freestone Park

-Val Vista Lake, Stonebridge Lakes and Wind Drift, three waterfront communities in the heart of Gilbert are conveniently located within minutes of the flagship of all Gilbert Parks, Freestone Park.
+Val Vista Lakes, Stonebridge Lakes and Wind Drift, three waterfront communities in the heart of Gilbert are conveniently located within minutes of the flagship of all Gilbert Parks, Freestone Park.
 This facility packed, 65 acre park has something for everyone as shown in the park layout.
 It also features Gilbert’s only skate park.

 A great day for waterskiing